darshan-k-s/pesticide-sprayer-arm/README.md

 > (Short clip of the full cycle: detect leaf → move → spray/vacuum → return home.)

 #### 1. System Performance
-- The robot successfully detects and classifies healthy and unhealthy leaves in real time using YOLO vision pipeline
+- The robot successfully detects and classifies healthy and unhealthy leaves in real time using OpenCV pipeline
 - Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error
 - The system adapts to minor changes in leaf positions due to its closed loop operation.
 #### 2. Quantitative Results